The County of San Diego provides you with a twice-monthly allowance of Flex Credits that you can use to purchase benefits.

 - Dependent Day Care Flexible Spending Account (FSA).

 You will not receive a cash benefit for waiving participation in the County’s health care plans.
-If your excess Flex Credits are less than $120, they will automatically be forfeited.
+If your excess Flex Credits are less than $120 annually, they will automatically be forfeited.

 Pre-Tax Premium Contributions